Install solc

 Look at the output for each of the above commands - it should appear directly in your terminal, and it shows various stages of the compiler in action.

-• This isn't necessarily a separate stage in itself, as it really is a 1-to-1 mapping, and the assembly effectively functions as a "pretty print" variety of the byte code.
+): The compiler has turned the EVM op codes into EVM byte codes.- This isn't necessarily a separate stage in itself, as it really is a 1-to-1 mapping, and the assembly effectively functions as a "pretty print" variety of the byte code.

-• Application Binary Interface (--abi): The compiler has turned the AST and the byte code into a JSON file describing each of the functions in a manner such that clients (such as web3.js) are able to invoke them.
+): The compiler has turned the AST and the byte code into a JSON file describing each of the functions in a manner such that clients (such asweb3.js